Social practice: Background in psychology

 Through research, Sylvia Scribner sought to understand and create a decent life for all people regardless of geographical position, race, gender, and social class.
-Using anthropological field research and psychological experimentation, Scribner tried to dig deeper into human mental functioning and its creation through social practice in different societal and cultural settings.
+Using anthropological field research and psychological experimentation, Scribner aimed to investigate human mental functioning and its formation through social practice in various societal and cultural settings.
 She therefore aimed to enact social reform and community development through an ethical orientation that accounts for the interaction of historical and societal conditions of different institutional settings with human social and mental functioning and development.

-Social practice as activity
+As activity

-Social practice involves engagement with communities of interest by creating a practitioner-community relationship wherein there remains a focus on the skills, knowledge, and understanding of people in their private, family, community, and working lives.
+Social practice involves engagement with communities of interest by creating a practitioner-community relationship with a focus on the skills, knowledge, and understanding of people in their private, family, community, and working lives.
 In this approach to social practice, activity is used for social change without the agenda of research.
-Activity theory suggests the use of a system of participants that work toward an object or goal that brings about some form of change or transformation in the community.
+Activity theory suggests the use of a system of participants who work toward an object or goal that brings about some form of change or transformation in the community.

-Social practice as inquiry
+As inquiry

 Within research, social practice aims to integrate the individual with his or her surrounding environment while assessing how context and culture relate to common actions and practices of the individual.
 Just as social practice is an activity itself, inquiry focuses on how social activity occurs and identifies its main causes and outcomes.
 It has been argued that research be developed as a specific theory of social practice through which research purposes are defined not by philosophical paradigms but by researchers' commitments to specific forms of social action.